OligoScan: Measuring minerals and heavy metals at the cellular level

 The measurement in 3 steps

 We enter your blood type, weight, and age.
-The OligoScan takes these personal factors into account for an accurate analysis.
+The OligoScan accounts for these personal factors for an accurate analysis.

 Measurement via the palm